Siroopfles/NovaPort/README.md

 Workflows are standardized, documented processes stored as Markdown files in the `.nova/workflows/` directory (with subdirectories per mode, e.g., `.nova/workflows/nova-orchestrator/`).
 They describe the steps, actors, triggers, ConPort interactions, and expected deliverables for executing complex tasks or project phases (e.g., setting up a new project, implementing a feature, resolving a bug).
 Modes (especially the Orchestrator and Leads) consult these workflows to guide their actions.
 The `DefinedWorkflows` category in ConPort stores metadata about these workflow files.

 ### Delegation and Communication
-Communication and task delegation within Nova are structured:
+Communication and task delegation within Nova are structured to maximize clarity and reduce ambiguity.
 *   **`new_task`:** The primary tool by which a higher-level mode (Orchestrator or Lead) delegates a task to a lower-level mode (Lead or Specialist).
-The `message` parameter contains a detailed `Subtask Briefing Object` (JSON/YAML-like) that defines the context, goals, instructions, and expected deliverables for the (sub)task.
+To ensure reliability, the `message` parameter MUST be a structured **`Subtask Briefing Object`** (in YAML or JSON format).
+This object explicitly defines the context, goals, specific instructions, input references (e.g., ConPort item keys), and expected deliverables for the (sub)task.
+This structured approach is a core principle of the Nova system's robustness.
 *   **`attempt_completion`:** The standard way a mode (Lead or Specialist) reports the completion of its assigned (phase)task back to its calling mode.
-The `result` parameter contains a summary of outcomes, references to ConPort items, and any new issues discovered.
+The `result` parameter contains a structured summary of outcomes, references to ConPort items created or modified, and any new issues discovered.

 ### Workspace
 Each Nova project operates within a specific workspace, identified by `ACTUAL_WORKSPACE_ID` (typically the absolute path to the project directory).
 All file operations and ConPort interactions are relative to this workspace.
 ConPort creates a separate database and vector store for each workspace, ensuring data isolation.